Embeddability of right-angled Artin groups into hierarchically hyperbolic groups

 Given a simplicial graph $\Gamma$, the associated \emph{right-angled Artin group} (RAAG) $A(\Gamma)$ is defined by the presentation:

 where $\mathcal{V}(\Gamma)$ and $\mathcal{E}(\Gamma)$ are the vertex and edge sets of $\Gamma$, respectively.
-For a finitely generated group $G$, a fundamental problem in understanding its subgroup structure is to determine which RAAGs embed into $G$, as RAAGs interpolate between free abelian groups and free groups.
-The RAAG embedding problem has been extensively studied in various contexts, for instance, when $G$ is a mapping class group \cite{Kob12, CLM12, Seo21, Run21}, a RAAG \cite{DYER90, KK13, CR15, DL24}, or belongs to other classes of groups \cite{CP01, JS22, DL24, Sal07, BBM20}.
+For a finitely generated group $G$, a fundamental problem in understanding the subgroup structure of $G$ is to determine which RAAGs embed into $G$, as RAAGs interpolate between free groups and free abelian groups.
+The RAAG embedding problem has been studied in a number of settings, including mapping class groups \cite{Kob12, CLM12, Seo21, Run21}, RAAGs themselves \cite{DYER90, KK13, CR15, DL24}, and other classes of groups \cite{CP01, JS22, DL24, Sal07, BBM20}.

-\emph{Hierarchically hyperbolic spaces and groups} (HHSs and HHGs, respectively), introduced in \cite{BHS17}, provide a unifying framework for studying the geometry of mapping class groups and RAAGs.
-Building on the Masur–Minsky machinery originally developed for mapping class groups, the HHS theory shows that many algebraic and geometric properties of such groups naturally follow from the HHS axioms.
-Examples include the structure of top-dimensional quasi-flats \cite{BHS21, Bow19}, semihyperbolicity \cite{DMS23, HHP23}, asymptotic dimension \cite{BHS15}, uniform exponential growth \cite{ANSGP24,WY25}, conjugator length bounds \cite{AB23}, and the behavior of stable subgroups \cite{ABD21}.
+\emph{Hierarchically hyperbolic spaces and groups} (HHSs and HHGs), introduced in \cite{BHS17I}, provide a common framework for the geometry of mapping class groups, RAAGs, and many related groups; for background on HHGs, see Section~\ref{Sec:IntroofHHG}.
+Building on the Masur--Minsky machinery for mapping class groups, HHS theory shows that many algebraic and geometric features of these groups follow from a shared collection of axioms.
+Examples include the structure of top-dimensional quasi-flats \cite{BHS21, Bow19}, semihyperbolicity \cite{DMS23, HHP23}, asymptotic dimension \cite{BHS17smallcancellation}, uniform exponential growth \cite{ANSGP24,WY25}, conjugator length bounds \cite{AB23}, and the behavior of stable subgroups \cite{ABD21}.